JasperFx/jasper/documentation/documentation/extensions/marten/persistence.md

 <!--title:Marten Backed Message Persistence -->

 To use Jasper's version of <[linkto:documentation/messaging/transports/durable;title=guaranteed delivery with store and forward messaging]> backed by
 [Marten](https://jasperfx.github.io/marten) and the [Postgresql database](https://www.postgresql.org/):

 1. Install the `Jasper.Marten` library via Nuget
 1. Import the `MartenBackedPersistence` extension in your `JasperRegistry` as shown in the code below

 <[sample:AppUsingMartenMessagePersistence]>

+There's also a shorthand method now that does the equivalent:

+<[sample:MartenUsingApp]>

 ## "Outbox" Pattern Usage